forwardemail/email-templates/README.md

 3. Localized template directories are no longer supported.
 We now support i18n translations out of the box.
 See [Localization](#localization) for more info.

 4. A new method `email.send` has been added.
 This allows you to create a Nodemailer transport and send an email template all at once (it calls `email.render` internally).
 See the [Basic](#basic) usage documentation above for an example.

+5. There are new options `options.send` and `options.preview`.
+Both are Boolean values and configured automatically based off the environment.
+Take a look at the [configuration object](index.js).

+6. If you wish to send emails in development or test environment (disabled by default), set `options.send` to `true`.

 ## Tip